 Orchid Pots, Trays, Fertilizers, Clips, Tree Fern Slabs

-Orchid Pots Clips and accessories for include a number of specialist products designed for the orchid grower.
+Orchid Pots Clips and other accessories for growing orchids include a number of specialist products designed specifically for the purpose.

 Growing mediums such as moss, bark, coconut husk chips and perlite are available.
 Accessories such as orchid hangers, orchid trays, ph meters, coconut husk chips and maximum minimum thermometers designed specifically for orchids are all readily available for sale from specialist orchid nurseries as well as by mail order.

 So why do orchid pots have so many holes in them, and what’s the story with slatted orchid baskets ?

 Most orchid pots sold today are clear, they also have good drainage holes, some with holes in the side as well. we explain why.

 - Firstly clear pots allow you to see the root system and observe any problems such as fungal problems and any insects or other pests.